danoli3/ofxTexturePacker/README.md

 ![Screenshot](https://github.com/danoli3/ofxTexturePacker/raw/master/ofxaddons_thumbnail.png)

-OpenFrameworks addon for loading and rendering sprites and animated sprites generated from CodeAndWeb's TexturePacker appliation.
+OpenFrameworks addon for loading and rendering sprites and animated sprites generated from CodeAndWeb's TexturePacker application.

 What is TexturePacker?
 ----------------